 In spite of its theoretical nature, our result can in fact lead to concrete efficiency improvements for secure multiparty computation.
-We focus for simplicity on the case of two-party computation.
-The state-of-the-art protocol for secure two-party computation in the correlated randomness model is, to our knowledge, the protocol of [19] (in both the passive setting and the active setting), which also relies on an OTTT-based evaluation of a boolean circuit.
-In the online phase, the protocol of [19] communicates 2 bits per AND gate (one from each player), and no bit at all for XOR and NOT gates (we note that our protocols can be readily adapted to allow for free XOR and NOT gates as well).
+We focus for simplicity on the case of two-party computation, and argue that our protocols can lead to improved efficiency, for useful types of computation.
+The state-of-the-art protocol for secure two-party computation in the correlated randomness model is, to our knowledge, the protocol of [DNNR17] (in both the passive setting and the active setting), which also relies on an OTTT-based evaluation of a boolean circuit.
+In the online phase, the protocol of [DNNR17] communicates 2 bits per AND gate (one from each player), and no bit at all for XOR and NOT gates (we note that our protocols can be readily adapted to allow for free XOR and NOT gates as well).

-Using our protocol with k=2, we get a two-party protocol which communicates on average a single bit per AND gate, improving over the protocol of [19] by 50% in both the passive and the active setting, for arbitrary layered circuits.
-This comes at the cost of storing 8 times more preprocessed data (a factor $2^{2^k} = 8$ for k=2), and a factor 2 in computation (which comes from the need to search four-times larger lookup-tables).
-As noted in [20], the limiting factor in a concrete implementation of TinyTable is the bandwidth, hence we expect that an implementation of our protocol would result in concrete improvements over [19] in the speed of the online phase.
+Concrete Efficiency.
+Using our protocol with k = 2, we get a two-party protocol which communicates on average a single bit per AND gate, improving over the protocol of [DNNR17] by 50% in both the passive and the active setting, for arbitrary layered circuits.
+This comes at the cost of storing 8 times more preprocessed data (a factor $2^{2^k}/k = 8$ for k = 2), and a factor $2^k/k = 2$ in computation (which comes from the need to search four-times larger lookup-tables).
+As noted in [DNNR17], the limiting factor in a concrete implementation of TinyTable is the bandwidth, hence we expect that an implementation of our protocol would result in concrete improvements over [DNNR17] in the speed of the online phase.